Lost-Outpost/journey-together/README.md

 #### Download and Installation
 The installation process can take some time depending on your system specs.
 It is recommended to just be patient and let Wabbajack do its thing once it is running.

-1. Create a folder for the modlist near the root of your drive (Like the Wabbajack folder) called "Journey".
-Good example directories include `C:\Journey` or `C:\Games\Journey`.
+1. Create a folder for the modlist near the root of your drive (Like the Wabbajack folder) called "Journey Together".
+Good example directories include `C:\Journey Together` or `C:\Games\Journey Together`.

 2. Also near the root of a drive, create a "Wabbajack Downloads" folder.
 This folder may be on a different drive.

-3. Download the latest version of `Journey` from the Wabbajack Browse Modlists page.
+3. Download the latest version of `Journey Together` from the Wabbajack Browse Modlists page.

 4. Select the folder created in step 1 as your installation folder.